 Louise Haagh, United Kingdom, Reader in Politics at the University of York

-Olli Kangas is Director of Governmental relations at Kela – the Social Insurance Institution of Finland.
-Previously he has worked as Research director at Kela, Olof Palme Professor at the Uppsala University, H.C.
-Andersen Professor at the University of Southern Denmark, Professor at the Danish Social Research Institute and at the department in Social Policy, University of Turku.
+Olli Kangas is Professor of Practice at the University of Turku and Program Director of the Equal Society Program/Strategic Research at the Academy of Finland.
+Previously he was Research Director and Director of Governmental relations at Kela – the Social Insurance Institution of Finland, Olof Palme Professor at Uppsala University, H.C.
+Andersen Professor at the University of Southern Denmark, Professor at the Danish Social Research Institute and at the Department of Social Policy, University of Turku.
 His research interests include comparative welfare studies, income distribution and poverty, legitimacy and collective action.

 Lena Lavinas, Brazil, Professor of Welfare Economics at the Institute of Economics at the Federal University of Rio de Janeiro